qernelkit/qgc-server/README.md

 You can have a conversation like:

-> **You:** "Extract this paper and tell me which parts I can build with QGC gadgets"
+> "Extract this paper and tell me which parts I can build with QGC gadgets"
 > `https://arxiv.org/pdf/2511.18377`

 Claude will: